Blazemeter/taurus/site/dat/docs/Selenium.md

 ## Appium

 [Appium](http://appium.io) is a tool for testing native mobile applications.
-Taurus supports only python scripts for appium in Selenium executor.
-Additionally, you can use taurus services to run [Appium server](Services.md#Appium-Loader) and [Android emulator](Services.md#Android-Emulator-Loader).
+Taurus supports only Python scripts for Appium in Selenium executor.
+Additionally, you can use Taurus services to run [Appium server](Services.md#Appium-Loader) and [Android emulator](Services.md#Android-Emulator-Loader).
-There is typical example of usage:
+Here is a typical example of usage:

 ```yaml
 execution:
 - executor: selenium